 When the file is shared as an attachment, FileCloud downloads the file and adds an attachment to the email body as well as creating a public share.

 You can upload any file from your local drives to FileCloud and share the file.
 Once the file is uploaded to the FileCloud server, the file can either be shared as a link or as an attachment based on your settings.

-Starting with FileCloud 17.0, the outlook add-in app contains a remote file browser function to access, edit and view all files on the server.
+Starting with FileCloud 17.0, the Outlook add-in app contains a remote file browser function to access, edit and view all files on the server.
 This is an alternative to the web browser to access FileCloud.
-To open the File Browser, you will need to click the File Browser from the add-in.
+To open the File Browser, click File Browser in the ribbon of an email form.

 For more details support, refer to the File Browser for Outlook addin support page.